angular/angular/aio/content/guide/service-worker-getting-started.md

 1. Adds the `@angular/service-worker` package to your project.
 2. Enables service worker build support in the CLI.
-3. Imports and registers the service worker in the app module.
+3. Imports and registers the service worker in the application module.
 4. Updates the `index.html` file:
     * Includes a link to add the `manifest.webmanifest` file.
     * Adds meta tags for `theme-color`.